Identity decision guide

 Cloud-based identity management is an iterative process.
 You could start with a cloud-native solution with a small set of users and corresponding roles for an initial deployment.
 As your migration matures, you might need to integrate your identity solution using directory synchronization or add domains services as part of your cloud deployments.
 Revisit your identity strategy in every iteration of your migration process.

 |Question||Cloud baseline||Directory synchronization||Cloud-hosted domain services||Active Directory Federation Services|

 |Do you currently lack an on-premises directory service?||Yes||No||No||No|

 |Do your workloads need to use a common set of users and groups between the cloud and on-premises environment?||No||Yes||No||No|

 |Do your workloads depend on legacy authentication mechanisms, such as Kerberos or NTLM?||No||No||Yes||Yes|

 |Do you require single sign-on across multiple identity providers?||No||No||No||Yes|

 As part of planning your migration to Azure, you will need to determine how best to integrate your existing identity management and cloud identity services.
 The following are common integration scenarios.

-Azure AD is the native Identity and Access Management (IAM) system for granting users and groups access to management features on the Azure platform.
-If your organization lacks a significant on-premises identity solution, and you plan on migrating workloads to be compatible with cloud-based authentication mechanisms, you should begin developing your identity infrastructure using Azure AD as a base.
+Azure AD is the native identity and access management (IAM) system for granting users and groups access to management features on the Azure platform.
+If your organization lacks a significant on-premises identity solution, and you plan to migrate workloads to be compatible with cloud-based authentication mechanisms, you should begin developing your identity infrastructure using Azure AD as a base.